giorgiosavastano/process/README.md

 # processing-chain

+`processing-chain` provides a convenient way to seamlessly set up processing chains for large amounts of data.

+Please read the [`API documentation on docs.rs`] (https://docs.rs/processing_chain/latest/processing_chain/) or take a look at the [`examples`](https://github.com/giorgiosavastano/process/tree/main/examples).

-`processing-chain` provides a convenient way to seamlessly set up processing chains for large amounts of data. `processing-chain` is based on the concept of Item.
-An Item is an abstraction that is used to spawn all the processes in parallel.
+`processing-chain` is based on the concept of Item which is an abstraction that is used to spawn all the processes in parallel.
 All the user needs to do is to define:

 - The Items to be process
 - The function that processes a single Item